jdkandersson/OpenAlchemy/CONTRIBUTING.md

 To help smooth out the contributions, here are some guidelines of conventions used in the code (the list will evolve over time):

+- The maximum line length is 89 in Python files and 80 in the documentation.
 - Import modules as namespaces.
 For example, instead of `from enum import auto` use `import enum` and then `enum.auto`.
 - In tests, preferable use parameterization instead of a for loop in the test